appium/appium/README.md

 [![Build Status](https://api.travis-ci.org/appium/appium.png?branch=master)](https://travis-ci.org/appium/appium)

 Appium is an open source test automation tool for native and hybrid mobile apps.
-It supports iOS today and Android support is in the works.
-Appium drives Apple's UIAutomation library using Selenium's WebDriver JSON wire protocol.
+It supports both iOS and Android.
+Appium drives Apple's UIAutomation library and Android's UiAutomator using Selenium's WebDriver JSON wire protocol.
 Appium is based on
 [Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.

 Testing with Appium has two big benefits:

-1. You don't have to recompile your app or modify it in any way because Appium's automation is based on Apple's UIAutomation library.
+1. You don't have to recompile your app or modify it in any way, due to use of standard automation APIs on all platforms.

 2. You can write tests with your favorite dev tools using Java, JavaScript, PHP, Python, Ruby, C#, or Perl with the Selenium WebDriver API and language-specific client libraries.
+You can use any testing framework.
 If you use the UIAutomation library without Appium you can only write tests using JavaScript and you can only run tests through the Instruments application.
+Similarly, with UiAutomator you can only write tests in Java.

 Requirements
 ------------